Format (Common Lisp)

-Format is a function in Common Lisp that can produce formatted text using a format string similar to the printf format string.
-It provides more functionality than printf, allowing the user to output numbers in various formats, including hex, binary, octal, and English, apply certain format specifiers only under certain conditions, iterate over data structures, output in a tabular format, and even recurse, calling format internally to handle data that itself includes its own preferred formatting strings.
-This functionally originates in MIT's Lisp Machine Lisp, where it was based on Multics ioa_.
+Format is a function in Common Lisp that can produce formatted text using a format string similar to the print format string.
+It provides more functionality than print, allowing the user to output numbers in various formats (including, for instance: hex, binary, octal, roman numerals, and English), apply certain format specifiers only under certain conditions, iterate over data structures, output data tabularly, and even recurse, calling format internally to handle data structures that include their own preferred formatting strings.
+This functionally originates in MIT's Lisp Machine Lisp, where it was based on Multics.